Ultimate 2 Weeks Japan Itinerary:

 Kinkaku-ji Temple (Gold Pavilion)

 Unlike the Silver Pavilion, the Gold Pavilion actually is covered in gold.
 This striking golden pavilion sits at the edge of a small pond and is a popular photo spot.
+This pavilion is unique and one of those places you must go in Kyoto.
+We visited just before a monsoon arrived and it was still beautiful in the pouring rain.

 How to get there: from Nijo Castle, walk to Nijo Station and take the JR Sanin line one stop to Enmachi Station.
 Exit Enmachi Station and look for the Nishinokyo Enmachi bus stop to take bus #205 to the Kinkaku-ji bus stop.